Albert-Z-Guo/Statistical-Language-Modeling/README.md

-# Statistical-Language-Modeling

-## Deep Learning for Natural Language Processing
+# A Neural Probabilistic Language Model
 This repository contains a modern implementation of the classic paper [A Neural Probabilistic Language Model](http://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf) by [Yoshua Bengio](https://en.wikipedia.org/wiki/Yoshua_Bengio) et al. in 2003 using [TensorFlow](https://www.tensorflow.org/).
 All results were obtained with an NVIDIA's [GeForce RTX 2080 Ti](https://www.nvidia.com/en-us/geforce/graphics-cards/rtx-2080-ti/) Graphics Card.

+## Implementation Details
 This implementation uses the same setting as the one mentioned in the paper for the [Brown corpora](https://en.wikipedia.org/wiki/Brown_Corpus): the first 800,000 words for training, the following 200,000 words for validation, and the remaining words for testing.
 However, because the Brown corpora used in this project has minor discrepancy in word numbers as compared to the Brown corpora used in the paper, the final vocabulary size of the word embedding use is slightly different from the one mentioned in the paper.
 Besides Brown corpora, [Wikitext-2 corpora](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/) is used to evaluate MLP7's performance in particular.

 In addition, the weight decay used in this implementation leverages TensorFlow's built-in function `tf.contrib.opt.extend_with_decoupled_weight_decay` which includes biases, which are actually not included in the paper.
 But for convenience of implementing parameters' weight decay, this function is used anyway.